 A Technical Support Incident (TSI) is a request for code-level support for Apple frameworks, APIs, and tools, and is available to members of the Apple Developer Program, Apple Developer Enterprise Program, and MFi Program.
 Submit a TSI if you cannot fix a bug, have trouble implementing a specific technology, or have other questions about your code.
 Your incident will be assigned to a Developer Technical Support engineer who can help troubleshoot your code or provide workarounds to fast-track your development.
-Responses are delivered via email in English, typically within three business days.
+Support is provided in English via email, typically within three business days.

 Before you submit a TSI